Sherry2580/Deep-Learning-Assignment-II/README.md

 python src/test.py
 ```

 # Task 2 : Designing a Two-Layer Network for Image Classification

 ## Overview
-Design a (2-4)-layer CNN, Transformer, or RNN network that achieves 90% of ResNet34's performance on ImageNet-mini.
+The objective is to design a (2-4)-layer convolutional neural network (CNN), Transformer, or recurrent neural network (RNN) that achieves 90% of the performance of ResNet34 on the ImageNet-mini dataset.

-## Method

 ## Result